-Swift (Gehrels et al. 2004) began monitoring Mrk 817 on 2020-11-22 (HJD 2459175), with an approximate cadence of 1 day, aside from occasional gaps due to poor visibility from orbital pole constraints or interuptions caused by Gamma-ray Bursts or other Targets of Opportunity.
-For this initial period of the campaign, data were taken as part of a TOO request (PI: E. Cackett, Target IDs: 37592 and 14012 were used).
-Each visit is typically $\sim 1$ ksec.
-The Swift XRT (Roming et al. 2005) was operated in Photon Counting mode.
-The UVOT (Burrows et al. 2005) was typically operated in a endweighted filter mode (0x224c) to get exposures in all 6 UV/optical filters with a weighting of 3:1:1:1:1:2 (for UVW2 through V), with occasional use of the blueweighted 4-filter $0 \times 30 d5 \mod (3 \text{ UV filters plus } U)$ when shorter exposures are required close to periods of pole constraints.
+Swift (Gehrels et al. 2004) began monitoring Mrk 817 on 2020 November 22 (HJD 2459175), with an approximate cadence of 1 day, aside from occasional gaps due to poor visibility from orbital pole constraints or interruptions caused by gamma-ray bursts or other ToOs.
+For this initial period of the campaign, data were taken as part of a ToO request (PI: E. Cackett, Target IDs 37592 and 14012 were used).
+Each visit is typically ~ 1 k sec.
+The Swift X-Ray Telescope (XRT; Roming et al. 2005) was operated in photon counting mode.
+The Ultraviolet and Optical Telescope (UVOT) (Burrows et al. 2005) was typically operated in an end-weighted filter mode $(0 \times 224c)$ to get exposures in all six UV/optical filters with a weighting of 3:1:1:1:1:2 (for UVW2 through V), with occasional use of the blue-weighted four-filter $0 \times 30d5$ mode (three UV filters plus U) when shorter exposures are required close to periods of pole constraints.

-Swift X-ray light curves were generated using the Swift-XRT (Evans et al. 2007, 2009) data product $tool^2$ .
-All archival and new UVOT data were processed and analyzed following the procedures described by Edelson et al. (2019) and Hernández Santisteban et al. (2020), with HEASOFT version 6.28 and CALDB version 20210113.
-Fluxes are measured using the uvotsource tool, with a circular source extraction region of 5'' radius and with the background measured in a surrounding 40''-90'' annulus.
+Swift X-ray light curves were generated using the Swift-XRT (Evans et al. 2007, 2009) data product tool.57 All archival and new UVOT data were processed and analyzed following the procedures described by Edelson et al. (2019) and Hernández Santisteban et al. (2020), with HEASOFT version 6.28 and CALDB version 20210113.
+Fluxes are measured using the uvotsource tool, with a circular source extraction region of 5" radius and with the background measured in a surrounding 40''-90'' annulus.
 We apply detector masks to reject data points when the source falls on regions of the chip with lower sensitivity.
 We follow the procedure laid out in Hernández Santisteban et al. (2020), but find that the detector masks employed there are too aggressive for the present data, eliminating many points that are consistent with the light curves to within their measurement errors.
 Instead, we use a more conservative set of masks defined by applying higher thresholds to the sensitivity maps, which results in eliminating 55 exposures from a total of 424.

 The Swift X-ray count rate during the campaign is significantly lower than seen previously (e.g., Morales et al. 2019).
-The mean 0.3 - 10 keV count rate between 2017 - 2019 is $0.64 \text{ c s}^{-1}$ , while during our campaign the mean rate is $0.077 \text{ c s}^{-1}$ , a factor of 8 lower.
-Despite the significant change in the X-ray count rate, the mean UVM2 flux is approximately same from 2017 - 2019 as it is during our current campaign ( $3.88 \times 10^{-14}$ vs. $3.96 \times 10^{-14}$ erg s-1 cm-2 Å-1).
-The 2017-2019 data show the X-ray and UVM2 rates are not correlated (Morales et al. 2019), and this continues in the current campaign.
+The mean 0.3-10 keV count rate between 2017 and 2019 is 0.64 c s-1, while during our campaign, the mean rate is 0.077 c s-1, a factor of eight lower.
+Despite the significant change in the X-ray count rate, the mean UVM2 flux is approximately same from 2017 to 2019 as it is during our current campaign (3.88×10^{-14} versus 3.96×10^{-14} erg s-1 cm-2 Å-1).
+The 2017-2019 data show that the X-ray and UVM2 rates are not correlated (Morales et al. 2019), and this continues in the current campaign.

 2.6.
-Ground-based photometry
+Ground-based Photometry